AccelQuasarDragon/pyinstallerpaths/README.md

 		https://docs.python.org/3/library/pathlib.html#pathlib.Path.rglob

 #3: do the same for Mac
-TL:DR:
+Mac specific problem: unix executable works for .app is prevented from looking at network folders TL:DR:
 	there are TWO ways to run a python file,
 	#1: from terminal/ide